salil-ish/goboxd/README.md

 goboxd is an HTTP service written in Go that compiles and runs untrusted code inside isolated sandboxes and returns the result.
 Optional test cases can be supplied to assert behaviour against expected output.
 It is built for safe execution of code across many languages, with strict isolation, bounded concurrency, and a plug and play language registry.

+## Architecture & Framework Justification

+goboxd uses Go's standard `net/http` library for routing.
+The standard library is sufficient for this project's simple API footprint and prevents the overhead of introducing third-party framework dependencies.

 ## Features

 - Plug and play language registry driven by YAML